What's the Deal with the New Strain of COVID-19 from the UK?

 "Influenza is notorious for mutating quickly," explains Dr. Amler.
 "It makes it difficult to immunize against, which is why last year's flu vaccine doesn't work very well against this year's newly mutated flu virus."

-But since the SARS-CoV-2 virus doesn't appear to be changing as drastically, there's no reason why it should be resistant to COVID-19 vaccines, including those from Pfizer and Moderna, which have already been authorized for emergency use by the FDA, says Dr. Amler.
+But since the SARS-CoV-2 virus doesn't appear to be changing as drastically, there's no reason why it should be resistant to COVID-19 vaccines, including those from Pfizer, Moderna, and Johnson & Johnson, which have already been authorized for emergency use by the FDA, says Dr. Amler.
 (Related: Everything You Need to Know About COVID-19 Vaccine Side Effects)

 The same goes for COVID-19 tests, BTW.
 "Most commercial polymerase chain reaction (PCR) tests have multiple targets to detect the virus," according to the CDC.
 Meaning, even if a mutation in the virus impacts one of those targets, "the other PCR targets will still work" to detect COVID-19 in an infected person, reports the agency.
 (ICYMI: Everything You Need to Know About Coronavirus Testing)